RHS Chelsea 2019 in pictures

-The Great Pavilion is abundant in colour and showstopping displays from expert growers and is also home to a Show Garden designed by IKEA and Tom Dixon, the first in the show's history to be featured in the Great Pavilion.
+The Great Pavilion was abundant in colour and showstopping displays from expert growers and was also home to a Show Garden designed by IKEA and Tom Dixon, the first in the show's history to be featured in the Great Pavilion.

-More than 80 exhibitors are lining up to create dazzling displays, with many regular favourites returning to the show, including The National Association of Flower Arrangement Societies, McBean's Nursery and show first-timer, Andy's Airplants.
+More than 80 exhibitors created dazzling displays, with many regular favourites returning to the show, including The National Association of Flower Arrangement Societies, McBean's Nursery and show first-timer, Andy's Airplants.

-Look out for the special commemorative display this year on the monument in memory of David Austin who died on 18 December 2018.
+In 2019 there was a special commemorative display on the monument in memory of David Austin who died on 18 December 2018.

-Also in the Great Pavilion you'll find the Discovery Zone, a fascinating corner of the show dedicated to initiatives and reseach in horticulture, along with a competition to design a floral crown.
+Also in the Great Pavilion, visitors found the Discovery Zone, a fascinating corner of the show dedicated to initiatives and reseach in horticulture, along with a competition to design a floral crown.

 See who won medals and awards

 This thought-provoking Show Feature stood proudly in front of the Royal Hospital Chelsea and featured a life-size statue of D-Day veteran Bill Pendell MM, carved from stone.